Willy Adames Preview, Player Props: Brewers vs. Pirates

-Willy Adames, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Andre Jackson on the mound, September 5 at 6:35 PM ET.
+The Milwaukee Brewers and Willy Adames (.235 slugging percentage over his past 10 games, including one homer), battle starting pitcher Colin Selby and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Pirates.
+In his previous game he had a hitless performance (0-for-4) against the Pirates.

 Willy Adames Game Info & Props vs. the Pirates